 2. Bareknuckle BBQ

 Bareknuckle BBQ is fast becoming a legendary Hastings dining experience.
 Expanding from its original outdoor location, Bareknuckle has now got more permanent digs on Pakowhai Road.
-Hosts Jimmy and Tam Macken brought this slice of Texas to the Bay, the result of a research trip to learn how to pit-smoke ribs and brisket from some of the USA’s best barbecue masters.
+Original hosts Jimmy and Tam Macken brought this slice of Texas to the Bay, the result of a research trip to learn how to pit-smoke ribs and brisket from some of the USA’s best barbecue masters.
 It’s southern American style BBQ, served as it would be in Texas and fingers are the best cutlery.
 Try the slow-cooked pork ribs, wood-smoked beef brisket, or authentic Mexican food with extra jalapeño if you’re feeling brave.

 3. Smith & Sheth